 Plentiful desktops and terminals are installed in different places on campus, allowing students to learn and work at their own pace.
 The virtual desktop service enables students to bring their own device and to use various kinds of university-acquired software anywhere on campus - learning can be in garden, in cafeteria, or even in library.

 All these are being made possible with the reliable network infrastructure at CityU, and the full-coverage WiFi network on campus.
-The CityU network has 20Gbps connection to the Hong Kong Academic and Research Network (HARNET), and shares with all HARNET members high-speed links to the Internet, the TEIN4, the Hong Kong Internet Exchange (HKIX), the Hong Kong Open Exchange (HKOX), and the China Education and Research Network (CERNET).
-Apart from full campus wireless connection, students are also entitled to use public WiFi points during their studies at CityU.
+The CityU network has 20Gbps connection to the Hong Kong Academic and Research Network (HARNET), and shares with all HARNET members high-speed links to the Internet and the Hong Kong Open Exchange (HKOX).
+Through HKOX, CityU connects directly to many National Research and Education Networks (NREN), e.g. China Education and Research Network (CERNET), China Science and Technology Network (CSTNET), TransPAC, Singapore Advanced Research and Education Network (SingAREN), National Institute of Information and Communications Technology of Japan (NICT), KREONET, Asi@Connect, HKIX R&E and content/cloud providers, such as Google and AWS.

 In addition to the services/facilities supporting e-learning, e-mail, web publishing, and server hosting, CityU strives to create a smart and integral campus experience.
 The CityU mobile app allows students to check class schedule, find contact information, or even book learning resources right at their fingertips.